stanford-esrg/lzr/README.md

 ```

 #### Caveats for specific features
-HyperACKtive Note: If a host responds both on the expected port and on the random ephemeral port, whichever response comes first will dictate whether the host is marked as HyperACKtive.
-The expected port is contacted first, so unless there is some congestion which causes the packets to be delivered out of order, then the expected port is expected to answer first.
+HyperACKtive Note: If a host responds both on the expected port and on the random ephemeral port, whichever response comes first will dictate whether the host is marked as having an ACKing firewall.

 ## LZR's Algorithm